-All geometric changes to the model can be undone and redone using the Undo () and Redo () buttons, as well as Ctrl+Z and Ctrl+Y, respectively.
+All selections and model edits can be undone and redone using the Undo (\checkmark) and Redo (\diamondsuit) buttons, as well as the shortcuts Ctrl+Z and Ctrl+Y, respectively.
+The shortcuts Ctrl+Shift+Z and Ctrl+Shift+Y will skip selection history and revert or continue to the next model edit.